The embedded research project is led by Martin Marshall and includes leading researchers, practitioners and service users.

 "The health and care service changes very quickly, as it responds to political and societal demands.
 This can sometimes mean that traditional research methods and findings quickly become outdated and are not relevant to planning future services nor making an impact on future practice.
 An embedded researcher or research team has the potential to gain real insight into how a service actually works and can also support a frontline team, in a very practical way, by feeding in relevant pieces of research to improve their day-to-day work."

-Breid is an independent improvement advisor working with NHS organisations to improve care delivery.
+Breid is Director of Digital Transformation at the Health Innovation Network, the Academic Health Science Network for South London.
+Prior to this she was an independent improvement advisor working with NHS organisations to improve care delivery.
 She has an extensive healthcare background spanning the NHS, the UK private sector and the Australian healthcare system.

 With a background as a nurse specialising in emergency care, she has held senior operational management roles in acute healthcare organisations, before moving to system level roles for the NHS in both strategy and healthcare informatics.
 She is especially interested in utilising research and evidence-based improvement science to support technology enabled change management.